revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- `Git` is a version control tool, used to manage history of changes performed to source code.
+- `Git` is a version control tool, used to manage the history of changes performed to source code.
-- Whereas `GitHub` is a web application which provides service to host source code, commonly referred to as Git repository.
+- Whereas `GitHub` is a web application that provides service to host source code, commonly referred to as Git repository.
-- `GitHub` provides all of the distributed version control and `source code management (SCM)` functionalities of Git, along with few of its own features.
+- `GitHub` provides all of the distributed version control and `source code management (SCM)` functionalities of Git, along with a few of its features.

 </blockquote>